Mycoplasma Genitalium

 Mycoplasma genitalium

-M. genitalium was first identified in the early 1980s (249) and has become recognized as a cause of male urethritis, responsible for approximately 15%–20% of nongonococcal urethritis (NGU) cases, 20%–25% of nonchlamydial NGU, and approximately 30% of persistent or recurrent urethritis (250).
-In most settings, it is more common than N. gonorrhoeae but less common than C. trachomatis.
-While M. genitalium is often the sole pathogen detected, coinfection with C. trachomatis is not uncommon in selected areas (251-253).
+M. genitalium was first identified in the early 1980s and has since been recognized as a contributor to male urethritis, accounting for approximately 15%–20% of nongonococcal urethritis (NGU) cases, 20%–25% of nonchlamydial NGU, and around 30% of persistent or recurrent urethritis.
+In many settings, it is more prevalent than N. gonorrhoeae but less so than C. trachomatis.
+While M. genitalium is often the only pathogen found, coinfections with C. trachomatis are not uncommon in certain regions.

-Although strong and consistent evidence has linked M. genitalium to urethritis in men, it remains unknown whether this infection can cause male infertility or other male anogenital tract disease syndromes.
-The organism has been detected in men with epididymitis in a limited number of cases, but this has not been extensively investigated.
-Similarly, M. genitalium has been found in the rectum, but detection is infrequently accompanied by rectal symptoms, and its presence does not appear to cause a syndrome of clinical proctitis.
+Strong and consistent evidence links M. genitalium to urethritis in men; however, its role in male infertility or other male anogenital tract diseases is still unclear.
+The organism has been identified in a limited number of cases involving men with epididymitis, but this has not been extensively studied.
+M. genitalium has also been detected in the rectum, although its presence there rarely correlates with rectal symptoms, and it does not seem to cause a clinical syndrome of proctitis.

-The pathogenic role of M. genitalium is less definitive in women than it is in men.
-M. genitalium can be found in the vagina, cervix, and endometrium and, like chlamydial and gonococcal infections, M. genitalium infections in women are commonly asymptomatic.
-M. genitalium can be detected in 10%–30% of women with clinical cervicitis, and most (253-259) studies have found that this organism is more common among women with cervicitis than those without this syndrome (251,260,261).
+The pathogenic role of M. genitalium in women is less well defined than in men.
+The organism can be found in the vagina, cervix, and endometrium, and, similar to chlamydial and gonococcal infections, M. genitalium infections in women are often asymptomatic.
+It can be detected in 10%–30% of women with clinical cervicitis, and most studies indicate that it is more common among those with cervicitis than among those without.

-M. genitalium is found in the cervix and/or endometrium of women with PID more often than in women without PID (262-271), and endosalpingitis develops in nonhuman primates after inoculation with M. genitalium, suggesting that this organism can cause PID.
-M. genitalium has been detected in 2%–22% of PID cases (median: 10%) depending on the setting, but the frequency with which M. genitalium-infected women experience PID has been under studied.
-Although one study in Sweden reported a substantial increase in risk for postabortal PID among women with M. genitalium (262), the proportion of M. genitalium-positive women who subsequently experienced PID in two other studies was relatively low (<5%) (272,273), and evidence from serologic studies assessing the association of PID with antibody to M. genitalium is inconsistent.
-Overall, evidence suggests that M. genitalium can cause PID, but that this occurs less frequently than it does with C. trachomatis (271, 273).
+M. genitalium is found more frequently in the cervix and/or endometrium of women with pelvic inflammatory disease (PID) compared to those without.
+In nonhuman primates, endosalpingitis developed following inoculation with M. genitalium, suggesting its potential role in causing PID.
+M. genitalium has been detected in 2%–22% of PID cases (median: 10%), though the frequency of PID among M. genitalium-positive women remains underexplored.
+While a study in Sweden indicated a significant increase in the risk of postabortal PID among women with M. genitalium, the proportion of these women who experienced PID in two other studies was relatively low (<5%).
+Evidence from serological studies examining the association between PID and antibodies to M. genitalium is inconsistent.
+Overall, while M. genitalium is suggested to cause PID, it appears to do so less frequently than C. trachomatis.

-A few seroepidemologic studies have found that women with tubal factor infertility are more likely to have antibodies to M. genitalium than fertile women, suggesting that this organism might cause female infertility.
-However, more research is needed.
-On the basis of certain reports, M. genitalium was uncommonly identified in women who experience adverse pregnancy outcomes, but was associated with increased risk for preterm delivery in one U.S. and another Peruvian study (274,275).
-Data are scarce regarding M. genitalium and ectopic pregnancy.
+Some seroepidemiological studies have found that women with tubal factor infertility are more likely to have antibodies to M. genitalium compared to fertile women, implying that the organism might contribute to female infertility.
+However, more research is necessary.
+Reports have indicated that M. genitalium is rarely found in women with adverse pregnancy outcomes but has been linked to an increased risk of preterm delivery in one U.S. and one Peruvian study.
+Data regarding M. genitalium and ectopic pregnancy is limited.

 Diagnostic Considerations

-M. genitalium is a slow-growing organism.
-Culture can take up to 6 months, and only a few laboratories in the world are able to recover clinical isolates.
-Therefore, NAAT is the preferred method for M. genitalium detection.
-In research settings, M. genitalium is diagnosed by NAAT testing of urine, urethral, vaginal, and cervical swabs and through endometrial biopsies, typically using in-house PCR or assays intended for research use only.
-NAAT tests (polymerase chain reaction or transcription mediated amplification) for M. genitalium are available in some large medical centers and commercial laboratories, but there is no diagnostic test for M. genitalium that is cleared by the FDA for use in the United States.
-In the absence of validated tests, M. genitalium should be suspected in cases of persistent or recurrent urethritis and may be considered in persistent or recurrent cases of cervicitis and PID.
+M. genitalium is a slow-growing organism, and culturing it can take up to six months, with only a few laboratories worldwide able to recover clinical isolates.
+As a result, nucleic acid amplification testing (NAAT) is the preferred method for detecting M. genitalium.
+In research settings, M. genitalium is diagnosed using NAAT on urine, urethral, vaginal, and cervical swabs, as well as endometrial biopsies, often employing in-house PCR or assays designed for research purposes.
+While some large medical centers and commercial laboratories offer NAAT tests (such as polymerase chain reaction or transcription-mediated amplification), there is currently no FDA-cleared diagnostic test for M. genitalium available in the United States.
+In the absence of validated tests, M. genitalium should be suspected in cases of persistent or recurrent urethritis and may also be considered for persistent or recurrent cases of cervicitis and pelvic inflammatory disease (PID).

 M. genitalium lacks a cell wall, and thus antibiotics targeting cell-wall biosynthesis (e.g., beta-lactams including penicillins and cephalosporins) are ineffective against this organism.
 Given the diagnostic challenges, treatment of most M. genitalium infections will occur in the context of syndromic management for urethritis, cervicitis, and PID.